-Applying to join as a police constable is still very much about on-the-job training, but with the added benefit of gaining a Graduate Diploma in Professional Policing Practice.
+Applying to join as a police constable is still very much about on-the-job training, but with the added benefit of gaining a Graduate Diploma in Professional Policing from Anglia Ruskin University.
+There is no cost to you - Essex Police will cover all qualification fees.

-You will start your training at the Essex Police training college in Chelmsford with some classroom-based learning.
+You will start your training at our training college with some classroom-based learning.
 You will also join an operational policing team who you will work alongside in operational day-to-day policing.

 The programme will cover a wide range of policing topics including: